Koed00/hpstr-jekyll-theme/_posts/2015-08-06-managed-environments-with-piptools.markdown

 sqlparse==0.1.16          # via django-debug-toolbar
 {% endhighlight %}

 As you can see `pip-compile` neatly pinned all the packages and their own requirements.
-Marking all the child dependencies with their parents.
+Marking all the child dependencies with their parents where needed.
 Now you know exactly why e.g.`sqlparse` is installed or `six` and by which package.
 If you still wonder why you should be pinning your requirements like this, you can read about it in this [article](http://nvie.com/posts/better-package-management/) by the pip-tools author himself.

 ## Development requirements
 Often I'll use some extra packages for development that I don't want included in the `requirements.txt` file cause they will neither be used in staging or production.
-So let's create a `dev-requirements.in`
+However I do switch working environments a lot, so it's nice to not have to install all the stuff I need to start work from memory.
+So let's create a `dev-requirements.in` file:
 {% highlight python %}
 # dev-requirements.in
 pytest